rccUser001/wrf_cesm2/README.md

 # Instructions for software usage on Midway2 and Midway3 Clusters
-These guidelines apply both clusters.
+These guidelines apply to both clusters.

 **To use WRF**
 - Run: ```module load wrf```